All Episodes

 And when I say globalism, like a lot of people think that it's some sort of like Bill Gates controversy or something.

-And I'm not you know, I'm not a big fan of Bill Gates, but I'm also not like a uh conspiracy theorist where I think you know I'm not sold yet on you know that there's like this group of multi-trillion dollar people that you know run the world, and maybe there are, and I'm sure that they have a disproportionate amount of influence by all means.
+And I'm not, you know, I'm not a big fan of Bill Gates, but I'm also not like a conspiracy theorist where I think, you know, I'm not sold yet on, you know, that there's like this group of multi-trillion dollar people that run the world.

-But you know, globalism is just it's sort of like death by committee to me in my mind.
+But, you know, globalism is just, it's sort of like death by committee to me in my mind.

-It seems to me very antithetical to human rights that we that we would centralize power like that, because I can't think of an instance throughout history where power was centralized and rights were protected.
+It seems to me very antithetical to human rights that we would centralize power like that, because I can't think of an instance throughout history where power was centralized and rights were protected.

 Yeah, no, absolutely.

-I mean, globalism, like you said, I think it's it's part of the destruction of the nation state.
+I mean, globalism, like you said, I think it's part of the destruction of the nation state.

-I think a lot of people have lost uh faith in the nation-state, they've lost their own faith, they've lost belief in a higher purpose and higher values in society, a transcendence which can manifest itself either through religion or through a belief in in your nation.
+They've lost belief in a higher purpose and higher values in society, a transcendence, which can manifest itself either through religion or through a belief in your nation.

 I don't think that's a bad thing.